-Enzalutamide may be considered in patients with mCSPC previously treated with docetaxel chemotherapy (sequential use) (Level of evidence 1, Weak recommendation).
+Enzalutamide may be considered in mCSPC patients previously treated with docetaxel chemotherapy (sequential use) (Level of evidence 1, Weak recommendation).

-Enzalutamide binds to the androgen receptor (AR) and inhibits the AR nuclear translocation and interaction with DNA.
-Suppression of the AR with enzalutamide was initially shown to improve survival in docetaxel-naive or -treated mCRPC.^{32,33} Two recent studies assessed the role of enzalutamide for patients with mCNPC: ARCHES and ENZAMET.^{34,35}

-The ARCHES trial randomized 1150 patients with mCNPC/ mCSPC to either enzalutamide (160 mg/day) plus ADT or placebo plus ADT.
+Enzalutamide binds to the AR and inhibits the AR nuclear translocation and interaction with DNA.
+Suppression of the AR with enzalutamide was initially shown to improve survival in docetaxel-naive or treated mCRPC.^{30,31} Two studies assessed the role of enzalutamide in mCNPC: ARCHES and ENZAMET.^{32,33} The ARCHES trial randomized 1150 mCNPC/ mCSPC patients to either enzalutamide (160 mg/day) plus ADT or placebo plus ADT.
 The primary endpoint was radiologic progression-free survival (rPFS), defined as the time from randomization to the first objective evidence of radiographic disease progression or death.
 The combination of enzalutamide plus ADT improved rPFS compared to placebo-ADT (HR 0.39, 95% CI 0.30-0.50, p=0.001; median not reached vs. 19.0 months).
-A recent final analysis showed improved OS in the enzalutamide treatment arm (HR 0.66, 95% CI 0.53-0.81, p<0.0001).36 Prior docetaxel of up to six cycles was allowed, and 18% (205) patients received at least one dose of docetaxel prior to randomization; subgroup analysis showed that rPFS benefit was seen in both patients who were chemotherapy-treated and chemotherapy-naive.
+A final analysis showed improved OS in the enzalutamide treatment arm (HR 0.66, 95% CI 0.53-0.81, p<0.0001).34 Prior docetaxel of up to six cycles was allowed, and 18% (205) men received at least one dose of docetaxel prior to randomization; subgroup analysis showed that rPFS benefit was seen in both chemotherapy-treated and chemotherapy-naive patients.
 Benefit with enzalutamide in rPFS and OS was seen regardless of disease burden and timing of metastases (de novo vs. metachronous).